Tongue History, Family Crest & Coats of Arms

 Tonge with Haulgh was home to another branch of the family from ancient times.
 "In the reign of John, lands were held here by Gilbert de Tonge."

-Important Dates for the Tongue family
+Early History of the Tongue family

 This web page shows only a small excerpt of our Tongue research.
 Another 156 words (11 lines of text) covering the years 1400, 1600, 1621, 1680, 1662, 1727 and 1662 are included under the topic Early Tongue History in all our PDF Extended History products and printed products wherever possible.